Biological Diversity Act, 2002: History

-The Act was enacted to meet the obligations under Convention on Biological Diversity (CBD), to which India is a part in 2002.
+The Act was enacted to meet the obligations under Convention on Biological Diversity, of which India was a part in 2002.

 Biodiversity and Biological Resource

 Biodiversity has been defined under Section 2(b) of the Act as "the variability among living organisms from all sources and the ecological complexes of which they are part, and includes diversity within species or between species and of eco-systems".
 The Act also defines, Biological resources as "plants, animals and micro-organisms or parts thereof, their genetic material and by-products (excluding value added products) with actual or potential use or value, but does not include human genetic material."